GorGylka/UDPBD-A5-V11/README.md

 -If you don't see the list of games, first try setting up UDPBD with configured USB on your PC
 -System does not have Plug-and-play feature. inject USB Drive before power on and eject after power off.
+-keepalive.txt file will be created on your flash drive.
+This is not a bug, but a feature-prevent USB HDD drives from parking.

 [img_photo]: https://github.com/GorGylka/UDPBD-A5-V11/blob/main/logo.jpg